Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: Algorithmic formulation and examples

 To discard the extra factor $q$ or more geometrically all components inside $V(q)$, we then need to saturate the resulting ideal with $\langle q \rangle$. \end{Rk}

-In the arithmetic setting, however, we also need to consider derivatives with respect to a prime, as we have seen in the previous section.
-More precisely, we first need to determine the primes above which we might find components of $\MaxOrd(X)$ (resp.~$\OMaxNu(X)$).
-The following example shows that even in rather trivial cases, it is not feasible to read off the relevant primes from a given set of generators:
+{In the arithmetic setting, we first} need to determine the primes above which we might find components of $\MaxOrd(X)$ (resp.~$\OMaxNu(X)$). {The following example\xch{s} show that it is not feasible} to read off the relevant primes from a given set of generators: